- 1 BEST BIG CITY SLEEP

 If ever there was a hotel brand that could rest on its credentials, it would be Peninsula.
 But not the Peninsula Beijing.
 Already one of the city’s most well-known luxury hotels, the property is now even better thanks to a year-long, $123 million overhaul.
 The number of rooms was reduced from 525 to 230, meaning sleeping spaces are brighter and roomier, but they retain their distinct Peninsula aesthetic (soothing neutral palettes; cushy carpeting).
 Glimpses of China’s past can be seen everywhere from the Ming dynasty porcelain-inspired paintings in the restaurant to the hand-embroidered floral wallpaper and Zhang Du bronze statues.
 The service is just as impressive as the design: check-in happens in your room, and everything else—concierge services, temperature controls, check-out—is done on your in-room tablet.

-Check Prices for The Peninsula Beijing in China
+Check Prices for The Peninsula Beijing in Beijing, China

 BEST FOR COMMUNING WITH NATURE